Substrate (materials science): Coatings

 In optics, glass may be used as a substrate for an optical coating—either an antireflection coating to reduce reflection, or a mirror coating to enhance it.
+Ceramic substrates are also used in the renewable energy sector to produce inverters for photovoltaic solar systems and concentrators for concentrated photovoltaic systems.

 A substrate may be also an engineered surface where an unintended or natural process occurs, like in: